jnikula/hawkmoth/doc/extension.rst

 C Autodoc Extension
 ===================

-Hawkmoth provides a Sphinx extension that adds a new directive to the Sphinx :any:`C domain <sphinx:c-domain>` to incorporate formatted C source code comments into a document.
+Hawkmoth provides a Sphinx extension that adds new directives to the Sphinx :any:`C domain <sphinx:c-domain>` to incorporate formatted C source code comments into a document.
 Hawkmoth is Sphinx :any:`sphinx:sphinx.ext.autodoc` for C.